 If you decide to tell your new employer about your epilepsy, there are several opportunities for you to do this.

 - You could include a covering letter with your application, explaining about your epilepsy.
 This could include details from your GP or neurologist about your epilepsy.
 This may help your potential employer to understand about your epilepsy before you have an interview.

-- You might want to wait until you are invited for an interview, so that you can talk about your epilepsy face to face.
+- You might mention it if you are invited for an interview, and talk about it face to face.
 This gives you an opportunity to sell yourself, and your skills and experience, before mentioning your epilepsy.

-Once you have told your new employer about your epilepsy, they may do a risk assessment and consider reasonable adjustments for you.
+Once you have told your new employer about your epilepsy, they might do a risk assessment and consider reasonable adjustments.
 They may get medical advice, or ask a health and safety or occupational health expert to help.

 Worried about losing your job?

 If you are already in a job and you develop epilepsy or if your epilepsy changes and starts to cause problems at work, you might be worried about losing your job.